hakonmagnus/python-course/README.md

 **Lots of additional resources** - This course provides text articles and a GitHub repository alongside the videos of the course, as well as coding challenges and quizzes to test your knowledge and solidify your understanding.

-I hope I will see you in the course, and I also hope to be of utmost service to you and your programming carreer.
+I hope I will see you in the course, and I also hope to be of utmost service to you and your programming career.

 **What you’ll learn**